JoaoMFF/MEAN_Social_Network/README.md

-# Steps to run the project
+# MEAN STACK - SOCIAL NETWORK

-## General steps
+## General install instructions

--   Instal node (recommended version)
+-   Install node (recommended version)

-## Run Web App

--   Open terminal instance and navigate to Project_directory/web-app
--   Run “ng serve”

-## Run API

--   Open terminal instance and navigate to Project_directory/api
+-   Open a terminal, navigate to the repository folder and run `npm install` and then `npm start`
--   Run “node server